rwblokzijl/Msc-thesis-EuroToken/thesis.md

 and withdrawals are not possible.
 Effectively, these banks act as a central point at which any individual or group ban be silenced by freezing their assets or withholding service.
-Additionally, if a bank overexposes itself to market forces and goes bankrupt, the money stored with them might not be payed back in full.
+Additionally, if a bank overexposes itself to market forces and goes bankrupt, the money stored with them might not be paid back in full.

 A person in the eurozone can weigh the risks and benefits of these two types of